 Customer reviews

-YQN logistics stands out as a trusted name in cold chain logistics.
-With 20+ years of experience and a dedicated team, YQN logistics specializes in cold chain transportation and storage solutions.
-Our advanced technology and infrastructure ensure the safe handling of temperature-sensitive products.
-Whether you need assistance with regulatory compliance or real-time monitoring, we offer tailored solutions to meet your needs.
+YQN Logistics stands out as a trusted name in cold chain logistics solutions.
+With 20+ years of industry experience and a dedicated team, YQN Logistics specializes in cold chain operation and storage solutions for pharmaceuticals, perishable food, and other temperature-sensitive goods.
+Our advanced technology and infrastructure ensure the safe handling of delicate products from origin to destination.

 If you want to learn more about professional cold chain logistics, contact us at info@yqn.com.